dev-reimu/SDL3-Vulkan/README.md

 # What is this project?
-A robust and efficient SDL3 program that ties in with the Vulkan rendering API, written in the C language.
+***-A MAJOR WORK-IN-PROGRESS-*** that aims to be an efficient SDL3 program that ties in with the Vulkan rendering API, written in the C language, all while boasting an architecture/framework that's quick and simple to understand.

-It aims to support multiple platforms and environments, while boasting a simple structure and being easy to understand.

 ---
 # How does it work?